dtaht/blog-cerowrt/content/post/the_kinds_of_tests_others_do.md

 your OS can throw away packets, more than the "normal" behavior of the card and driver itself.

-Again: this is a totally valid test - in today's ddos soaked internet you DO need to throw away packets a lot.
+Again: this is a totally valid test - in today's DDOS soaked internet you DO need to throw away packets a lot.

 ... but it's not normal behavior, and it is worth optimizing for, so long as you conceptualize it separately.